LLNL/variorum/src/docs/sphinx/index.rst

 Variorum
 ========

-An extensible vendor-neutral library for exposing performance montoring and control capabilities of low-level hardware knobs.
+An extensible vendor-neutral library for exposing performance monitoring and control capabilities of low-level hardware knobs.

 Introduction